 - As previously mentioned, tailings could be a source of fine particulate, metals and other contaminants.
-If situated within the trigger distance (2 km) from sensitive receptors, community monitors would be required. - Regular inspections proposed.
+If situated within the trigger distance (2 km) from sensitive receptors, community monitors are required. - Regular inspections.

-Technically feasible management methods for further consideration for Storage/Handling/Processing
+Technically feasible management methods that were considered for Storage/Handling/Processing